franciscolopezsancho/books/dreyfuss-skill-coping.md

 G confuses Husserl percecptual adumbration (seen an object always from a perspective, therefore incomplete) with the sense (in Husserl).
 This leads G to propose to noema as an the object seen from a perspective.
 From a side, from a category.
 Confusing the sense with the object itself and considering them different sides from the same coin.
 Noema in G is incarnated in the thing.

+### From trascendental to existencial phenomenology

+Gur disolved the difference between Matter/form (like the Gestalt did), mind/body paving the way for the next thinker, Heidegger, to abandon the severed matter and form for a being in the world.
+And interaction, radically different.